 Don’t forget to tag the companies and people involved with your webinar!

 That click-through to your registration page is the ultimate goal of your individual tweet.

 Your overall goal on Twitter is to get your webinar promotional tweet liked and retweeted as much as possible, and to get as many click-throughs to your webinar registration page as you can.

 One of the best ways to stir up a social buzz on Twitter is to simply put it out there in a well-designed Tweet.

 2. Schedule your tweets with Buffer (You can use this automation step by step with twitter too!).
 You should send out a tweet every other day for the first two weeks prior, then publish a tweet 1-3 times per day for the week your webinar goes live.

 3. For each individual tweet, add a shortened link (use Bitly) to your registration page, alongside the time and date, the webinar title, and your webinar hashtag.

-3. Stay active on Twitter for all three weeks, and create a buzz by starting and joining the conversation.
+4. Stay active on Twitter for at least three weeks prior to your webinar, and create a buzz by starting and joining the conversation.

 Instagram is the best place to show the personality of your brand.

 1. Capture the behind the scenes shots of your webinar.